 There are many online programs for reactive dogs.
 They offer flexible learning and include videos, support, and a structured plan.
 They’re great for busy owners or those who learn better at home.

 Start by watching how your dog reacts to different things in different places.
 Use a trigger log to track what triggers them and how strong their reactions are.
-If things get too bad, get help from a dog behavior expert.
+If things get too bad, get help from a dog behaviour expert.

 How long does it typically take to see progress with reactive dog training?